Estimating Condition Number with Graph Neural Networks: Introduction

+Accordingly, the main difficulty of estimating $\kappa_p(\mathbf{A}) = \|\mathbf{A}\|_p \, \|\mathbf{A}^{-1}\|_p$ often lies in estimating $\|\mathbf{A}^{-1}\|_p$.
+For matrices small enough to be treated by dense linear algebra routines, this quantity may be computed directly from a dense factorization.
+For instance, a standard alternative to estimate $\|\mathbf{A}^{-1}\|_1$ is via the Hager--Higham iterative algorithm~\cite{hager1984condition,higham1988estimating}.
+This procedure avoids explicit inversion by solving a sequence of linear systems

-where the right-hand sides $b^{(k)}$ are chosen adaptively based on the sign pattern of intermediate iterates in order to approximate the vector that maximizes $|A^{-1} b|_1$.
-A sparse LU factorization of $A$ is computed once and reused for all linear solves. }
+where the right-hand sides $\mathbf{b}^{(k)}$ are chosen adaptively from the sign pattern of intermediate iterates so as to approximate a vector attaining the maximum in the induced $1$-norm.
+In practice, a sparse LU factorization of $\mathbf{A}$ is computed once and then reused for all subsequent triangular solves, making the estimator substantially cheaper than explicit inversion.

 However, the aforementioned approximate method for condition number estimation mentioned above is limited to the 1-norm case.
-For the 2-norm condition number, which requires estimating the ratio of the largest to smallest singular values, \xy{one often uses iterative methods such as the Lanczos algorithm (or its bidiagonalization variant) to approximate the extreme singular values \cite{golub2013matrix}.}
+For the 2-norm (spectral) condition number, which requires estimating the ratio of the largest to smallest singular values, following

-We propose a data-driven approach based on neural networks for condition number estimation for sparse systems that: (i) Extracts structural and numerical features of matrix data in $\mathcal{O}(\text{nnz})$ time; (ii) Trains a deep neural network to predict $\log_{10} \kappa(A)$; (iii) Achieves inference time scales insensitive to, or independent of matrix size.
+where one often uses iterative methods such as the power method or Lanczos algorithm (or its bidiagonalization variant) to approximate the extreme singular values \cite{golub2013matrix} and the main challenge is to calculate the smallest singular value $\sigma_{\min}$.
+However, direct computation through a full singular value decomposition is generally infeasible for truly large sparse matrices.
+Both $\|A\|_2$ and $\|A^{-1}\|_2$ can be estimated via the power method \cite{10.5555/59657}.
+An alternative practical way is to exploit Krylov subspace projections, which reduce the high-dimensional problem to a much smaller one while still capturing the behavior of the extreme singular values with good accuracy after a modest number of steps.

+In the general nonsymmetric setting, a natural tool for estimating the extreme singular values is Golub--Kahan bidiagonalization~\cite{golub2013matrix}.
+Starting from an initial unit vector, the process constructs orthonormal bases